deferpanic/goweave/README.md

 * Expect the grammars {aspects, pointcuts} to change.

-* This is currently slow compared to native go build.
+* This is currently *much* slower compared to native go build.
 Expect that to change but right now it's slow.

 * Expect the build system to change soon.

 * This *might* eat your cat - watch out.

+### TODO - shortlist before opening up

+  * better name

+  * logo

+  * split up file re-writing into something that we can test easily

+  * de-duping of imports
+    -- if multiple imports are added

+  * partial function matching

 ### TODO

-* de-duping of imports

 * inner vs. outer cutpoints
+  - tha fuck?

 * better error handling
   - can do bail outs if parser doesn't emit correctly

-* partial function matching
+  - prob. err on gratitutious

 * matching function declarations
   - with arguments
   - with return arguments

 * scope - lol
-  - this is currently completely stupid and we have 0% support for
+  - this is currently completely stupid

 * relative path fix - lol

-* return statements
-  -- explicit return
-  -- no return
+  - relative paths are hacky

-* convert all this exec stuff to go
+* convert all this exec stuff to native go if possible

-* better grammar for aspects

-* better grammar for pointcuts

 * cross file

-* cross package w/in project

-* cross package

-* Better advice

-* More seamless
+  -- test?

 * Faster

 * Better Tested - lulz

-* make it easy to share advice/aspects through a central site -- maybe start off w/just github
+* make it easy to share advice/aspects through a central site -- maybe start off w/just github?

 ### Help